nwpray/command_line_arguments/readme.md

 For installation, run
 `./install.sh`
-into the terminal from within the latest versions directory.
+in the terminal from within the latest versions directory.
 As of this documents last update it will be 1.3

 If you get the response,